stuymedova/cs-books-and-courses/README.md

 Sketchpad: A Man-Machine Graphical Communication System – Ivan Sutherland

+The Mythical Man-Month – Fred Brooks

 The Xerox Star: A Retrospective – Jeff Johnson, Teresa L. Roberts & others

+The Soul of a New Machine – Tracy Kidder

 Inventing the Lisa User Interface – Roderick Perkins, Dan Smith Keller, Frank Ludolph